Game Editor

 Add a display

-2. Give it a clear name, like "Main Wall Screen" or "Hint TV."
+2. Give it a clear Display name, like "Main Wall Screen" or "Hint TV."

-4. Set the orientation and aspect ratio to match the physical screen.
+4. Under Display hardware, set the Aspect ratio and Orientation to match the physical screen.

-5. Save.
-The display can now be opened in a browser, or bound to a real screen via a hardware bridge.
+5. Select Add display.
+It can now be opened in a browser, or bound to a real screen through a hardware bridge.

 • Countdown — the standard player screen.
 It shows the countdown clock and the hints staff send, and it can play your intro, outro, and ambient video.
 This is what most rooms use.